-This test usually examines several nerves and muscles and lasts about 1 hour, but it may take longer depending on how many nerves the neurologist wants to test.
+This test usually examines several nerves and muscles and lasts about

 An NCV test measures the strength and speed of electrical impulses as they move through nerves.
 Doctors often use these results alongside those of an EMG test to get a full picture of what is going on with a person’s nerves.

 During an NCV test, the neurologist will ask a person to sit or lie down.
 Once the person is ready, they will attach a recording electrode to the skin above the nerve or nerves under investigation.
-They will attach a second electrode about 20 millimeters away.
+They will attach a second electrode about

 This electrode emits low voltage electric shocks that activate the nerve.